(different sections use varying sets of these resources)

 (only some RCI instructors require use of specialized encyclopedias, check your research assignments)

-1. Examine the encyclopedia titles listed in Thomas Mann's Oxford Guide to Library Research (available in PDF format in the Blackboard Learn Library Research Assignments folder).
-If a title is appropriate for your topic, perform a title search in Search It to locate the full encyclopedia in WSU Libraries.
-To find an appropriate article, you will need to write down the call number, go to the appropriate library, and locate the encyclopedia using library call numbers.
-Also, it is important to note that beyond Mann’s guide, you can also often find helpful encyclopedias in Search It by typing in a search like this – (encyclo* OR dictionar*) AND your topic.
+1. You can often find helpful encyclopedias in Search It by typing in a search like this – (encyclo* OR dictionar*) AND your topic.
 “Your topic” should be a keyword or two that best describes your topic, and might need to be placed in a wider context.
 For example, a topic about human trafficking would need to be searched with broader historical terms such as slavery or prostitution.

 2. Search for an encyclopedia article using Oxford Reference Online.
-To increase the likelihood that your article will be historical in nature, check the box at the top right that says "search within my subject specializations" and then check the box for "history."
+To increase the likelihood that your article will be historical in nature, you can pick "history" from the subject list at the top of the search interface.
 Then perform your keyword search.
-Oxford Reference will take you directly to the individual encyclopedia entry.
-But it will also provide a link to the larger encyclopedia that contains that entry.
-You can decide whether or not to explore other potentially useful entries within the encyclopedia using the alphabetical list of entries. [see link to Oxford Reference Online demo video above]
+Oxford Reference will show you individual encyclopedia entries.
+It will also provide a link to the larger encyclopedia that contains that entry.
+You can decide whether or not to explore other potentially useful entries within the encyclopedia. [see link to Oxford Reference Online demo video above]

 3. Search for an article in SAGE Knowledge, which has a large though by no means comprehensive selection of encyclopedia articles.
-Once you're in SAGE Knowledge, click advanced search, uncheck all document type boxes except for "encyclopedias" and "dictionaries," and then perform a "full text" search.
+Once you're in SAGE Knowledge, click advanced search, in the reference content type, you can limit to "encyclopedias" and "dictionaries."
+Next perform a "full text" search.
 You will need to examine encyclopedias and their lists of entries to find appropriate material.
 For example, a search for "South Africa" returned, among others, The Encyclopedia of World Poverty.
 There is an entry for "South Africa," and the text of the entry contains other potentially useful terms, some that also have entries.
 These include "apartheid," "colonialism," and "maternal mortality."
-If the encyclopedia broadly covers a topic of use to you, you can also simply browse the alphabetical list for entries (or chapter titles), or examine the "related keywords" on the right side of any entry's page.
+If the encyclopedia broadly covers a topic of use to you, you can also simply browse the alphabetical list for entries (or chapter titles).
 You will more than likely find multiple useful entries. [see link to SAGE Knowledge demo video above]

 Specialized encyclopedias are different from general encyclopedias as they focus on a particular topic, culture, time period, event, etc. Although they are most often structured like general encyclopedias in that they have alphabetic sets of entries, they provide much more depth concerning their subject matter..
 Click the Librarian Coach for a hint on what to do if you get stuck.